 SELECTED PROJECTS

-Our call for projects for this 2024 edition of the Pitching Forum is now open and will close on the 4th of March.
+Our call for projects for this 13th edition of the Pitching Forum has an extended deadline until the 4th of April.
 The selected projects will be announced no later than 31st of May, 2024.

 You can consult our Rules and Regulations here.